Book to Morse Code Translator

 Very long output takes time

-Book-length audio and especially video can take noticeable browser time.
+Book-length audio and live playback can take noticeable browser time.
 Chapters, excerpts, and split parts are easier to render and check.

 Full-frame flash needs care